sprudhvi728/mzML_explorer/README.md

 All exports are generated client-side (scan table) or streamed directly from the local FastAPI server (summary and spectrum).
 No data is sent to any external service.

 ---

-## Biological Interpretation

-mzML Explorer reports acquisition-level instrument metadata, not identified biological entities.
-The values displayed reflect what the mass spectrometer measured during the experiment:

-**Total Ion Chromatogram (TIC):** The summed intensity of all ions detected in each MS1 scan across the gradient.
-A stable, bell-shaped TIC suggests consistent electrospray and uninterrupted chromatography.
-Sudden drops indicate spray instability, column void, or acquisition gaps.

-**Base Peak Chromatogram (BPC):** The intensity of the single most abundant ion per scan.
-The BPC is more sensitive to discrete high-abundance species and often reveals co-eluting contaminants that the TIC obscures.

-**MS2 precursor m/z and isolation window:** These values define exactly which peptide precursor ion was selected for fragmentation.
-Comparing the isolation window against the chromatogram helps identify whether co-isolation of interfering species is likely — a critical quality consideration for TMT/iTRAQ isobaric labeling experiments.

-**Scan rate:** Average scans per minute reflects the duty cycle of the acquisition method.
-An unexpectedly low scan rate may indicate a malfunctioning dynamic exclusion setting or an overly narrow m/z range.

----